Clothing

 Traditional Occasions for Wearing Kimonos

-On the second Monday in January, Japan celebrates the coming of young men and women who are turning twenty.
-Women usually dress in zori sandals and a furisode, a colorful kimono with very long sleeves for this celebration.
-At the same time, men wear a traditional dark kimono with hakama and a haori jacket.
-Despite the formality of its traditional clothing, Coming-of-Age Day is a holiday often celebrated by drinking and parties that go on late into the night.
-In a pure fashion sense, it is not unlike homecoming or prom, where young adults dress in formal clothes and celebrate on their own, away from parents and older adults.
+On the second Monday in January, Japan celebrates young men and women turning twenty on Coming-of-Age Day.
+Women dress in zori sandals and furisode, a colorful kimono with exceptionally long sleeves.
+Men wear a traditional dark kimono with hakama and a haori jacket.
+Despite the formality of the traditional attire, Coming-of-Age Day often involves parties and drinking that extend late into the night, akin to homecoming or prom celebrations.

-The Japanese also have a traditional garment for wedding ceremonies.
-The bride wears a shiromuku, an all-white ultra-formal kimono, and a tsunokakushi, a Japanese wedding headpiece.
-White is a symbol of purity and new beginnings.
-Sometimes, shiromuku also has white-on-white embroidery of animals like the phoenix, a traditionally feminine symbol of elegance and nobility.
-For a colorful splash during the reception, brides can wear an uchikake, a brilliantly colorful kimono left untied.
-The groom, on the other hand, wears several layers.
-Kimono undergarments, a black and white kimono with the family crest, and a haori and hakama pants as outerwear.
-The bride’s female relatives and friends wear furisode or tomesode depending on marital status.
+Japanese weddings feature a traditional garment for the bride.
+She wears a shiromuku, an all-white ultra-formal kimono, and a tsunokakushi, a Japanese wedding headpiece, symbolizing purity and new beginnings.
+The shiromuku may also have white-on-white embroidery of animals like the phoenix, symbolizing femininity, elegance, and nobility.
+During the reception, brides can wear an uchikake, a brilliantly colorful kimono left untied.
+The groom typically wears several layers, including kimono undergarments, a black and white kimono with the family crest, and a haori with hakama pants as outerwear.
+Female relatives and friends of the bride wear furisode or tomesode, depending on their marital status.

 For formal parties and traditional Japanese ceremonies like flower arranging and tea ceremonies, the “tsukesage” is the historical kimono of choice.
-It has patterns following the hemlines and extending up the sleeves—an elegantly subdued alternative to some of the more brilliant and heavily patterned kimonos.
-The “houmongi,” meaning “visiting kimono,” is for women going out to visit their friends and colleagues formally.
-Email us here with questions.
+It features patterns extending along the hemlines and sleeves, offering an elegantly subdued option compared to more brilliant and heavily patterned kimonos.
+The “houmongi,” meaning “visiting kimono,” is worn by women for formal visits to friends and colleagues.
+For any inquiries, feel free to email us.

 No products in the cart.